-Every week, five Canadians die waiting for an organ transplant.
+Every week, some five Canadians die waiting for an organ transplant.
 Deceased donors are an important source of organs for transplantation since each donor can provide up to eight organs.
-Between 2006 and 2015, the Canadian Institute for Health Information reported a 28% increase in the deceased organ donor rate in Canada, and recent statistics show that the deceased donor rate continued to increase in 2016.
+Between 2010 and 2019, the Canadian Institute for Health Information reported a 59% increase in the deceased organ donor rate in Canada and a 42% increase in transplant procedures.

-Despite this increase, the waiting list of Canadians in need of an organ transplant continues to grow.
-In the debate over strategies to increase the number of deceased organ donors, the concept of presumed consent is receiving increased attention.
+Despite this increase, the number of Canadians in need of an organ transplant continues to outpace the number of organs available for transplant.
+In the debate over strategies to increase the number of deceased organ donors, the concept of presumed consent is receiving more attention.

 Consent Approaches for Organ Donation

 - Explicit consent (“opt-in”) refers to a system that allows individuals to indicate their choice to become a donor following death, either through a registry, health card or driver’s licence.
 Where a choice has not been expressed, next of kin can consent to the donation.

 - Presumed consent (“opt-out”) is an approach in which individuals are presumed to have consented to organ donation following death, unless they express a wish before death not to be organ donors.